 Reading Jillian Abbott’s “Food Stories that take you home” @themindfulmouth makes me feel at home too.
 There is certainly something beautiful about the image of a family with five kids huddled around a dinner table.
 It inspired me to write food stories that take you to my home in Japan.

-My father had a friend who is one of the engineers that invented the rotary engine at Mazda.
+My father had a friend who is one of the engineers that developed the rotary engine at Mazda.
 He quit and moved to Los Angeles.
 Every now and then, he and his wife came back to visit us.
 We called them “Los Uncle” and “Los Aunt.”
 My mom would learn from Los Aunt whatever the latest fad was in California.

 One time Los Aunt told her that we should eat honey every day, which lead to my mom serving us every morning a big toast topped with as much honey as it can hold.
 I quickly got sick of it, but I had to eat it like a medicine.